Last Updated on

 Magnet Tolerance is one of the important factors in neodymium magnet purchasing.
 It includes dimensional tolerance and form tolerance.

-Neodymium magnets are important for manufacturing many products.
-They are critical components for products like motors, horns, testing instruments, etc. Usually, buyers have certain requirements for the dimensional tolerance and form tolerance of neodymium magnets.
+Neodymium magnets are important units for manufacturing many application.
+They are critical components for high-tech products like motors, horns, testing instruments, etc. That is why buyers have certain requirements for the dimensional tolerance and form tolerance of neodymium magnets.

-This is because if the neodymium magnets have incorrect dimensions, they may not work properly with other components on the finished products, which can lead to refunds and returns.
+If neodymium magnets have incorrect dimensions, they does not work properly with other components on the finished products, which can lead to refunds and returns.

 Osenc is a custom neodymium magnet manufacturer with intensive experience about how to assure the correct sizes for magnets.
 We have prepared 2 tables showing the dimensional tolerance and form tolerance of neodymium magnets.
 They will be helpful for you to evaluate the quality of magnets.